ortus-docs/commandbox-docs/getting-started-guide.md

 ![In The Package](.gitbook/assets/in\_the\_package.png)

 Your CommandBox download was quality checked and shipped from our integration server with the following items.
-You'll want to check the contents of the package to ensure you received everthing.
+You'll want to check the contents of the package to ensure you received everything.

 * CLI
 * Package Manager